Updated October 2023

 - In Pitlochry itself you will find the Milton of Fonab Caravan Park, a peaceful family-run site with both static holiday homes for rent and pitches for touring caravans.
 It is the holder of an AA Campsite of the Year award.
 This large park has pitches for up to 170 caravans and tents, all with electric hookup;

 - Faskally Caravan Park is similarly close to all the activities based at Nae Limits, since it is also in Pitlochry, on the banks of the River Garry.
-The site advertises “plenty” of pitches for both tents and caravans, all of which have electricity hookup;
+The site advertises “plenty” of pitches for caravans, all of which have electricity hookup;

 - Aberfeldy Caravan Park is less than 10 miles away, situated on the banks of the famous River Tay.
 As a retreat from the day’s exertions at Nae Limits, you are likely to find the park both restful and quiet, with stunning views over the river.
 133 pitches for touring caravans and motorhomes are available, all with electric hookup.

 Northern Ireland is no stranger to adventure activities, many of which are headlined in one helpful guide, Outdoor Activities in Northern Ireland.

 “Open” canoeing, kayaking and mountain biking are some of the activities you might want to try out in the stunning setting of the Castlewellan Forest Park, just an 11 minute drive north of Newcastle – and the same distance from Dundrum – in County Down.

 There are beginner level courses and those to suit more advanced adventurers – of whatever age.

 Where to stay